QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-04-03-testing-chatbots-f1df80.md

 ### What are the different types of chatbot?

-There are several types of chatbots based on their functionality, complexity, and underlying technology.
-Here are the main types of chatbots:
+There are several types of chatbots based on their functionality, complexity, and underlying technology, for example:

 * Rule-based chatbots: These chatbots follow predefined rules and scripts to respond to user inputs.
 They are typically used for basic tasks like answering FAQs, providing information, and guiding users through simple interactions.

-* AI-powered chatbots: Natural Language Processing (NLP) Chatbots: These chatbots use NLP technology to understand and interpret user inputs in natural language.
+* AI-powered chatbots: These chatbots use NLP technology to understand and interpret user inputs in natural language.
 They can handle more complex queries, engage in conversations, and provide personalised responses based on context.

 * Machine learning (ML) chatbots: ML chatbots leverage machine learning algorithms to learn from user interactions and improve their responses over time.
 They can adapt to user preferences, understand nuances in language, and offer more accurate and relevant suggestions.